greenfork/raylib-pony/README.md

-I stopped developing this library because I don't have enough expertise to solve the problems.
+I stopped developing this library but if you want to continue, you are welcome to.

 The current state is unworkable.
 All the obvious reasons: garbage collection, not a single thread execution -- were ruled out.
 There are some problems in